capacitor-community/stripe/packages/payment/README.md

 ```typescript
 addListener(eventName: PaymentFlowEventsEnum.Loaded, listenerFunc: () => void) => Promise<PluginListenerHandle>
 ```

+Emitted when PaymentFlow has been created and is ready to present.

 | Param              | Type                                                                           |
 | ------------------ | ------------------------------------------------------------------------------ |